-This is a pretty long post so if you’re all good for inspiration but need some advice on how to do it, click to go to the second half.
+This is a pretty long post so if you’re all good for inspiration but need some advice on how to write travel blogs, click to go to the second half.

 What to write in a travel blog: 10 ideas

 1. Write about your first holiday

 This is a good way to get started in blogging about travel.
 Tell your readers about your memories of your first holiday – I did this when I found some Euro Disney memorabilia when I was cleaning out my room.
 It was my first holiday abroad and I’d kept the sugar sachets from Disney for almost 20 years!
 Think about describing the way it affected all your senses to get you started.
 Are there particular sounds, smells and sights that take you back to that moment in time?